SJZDWK/HappinessTeam.github.io/index.md

 ### More infomation

-This website may not look good, but it doesn't mean that our team members are not excellent.
+This website may not look good, but it does not mean that our team members are not excellent.
 In fact, our group members have a strong learning ability and sense of responsibility, which is a trustworthy team.